weikanggong/BWAS/README.md

 1. **Toolbox directory:** The absolute directory of the BWAS code.

-2. **fMRI data:** Please put all your rfMRI data in a directory.
-The software will read data in alphabet order.
+2. **fMRI data:** Please put all your preprocessed rfMRI data in a directory (.nii.gz or nii format).
+The software will read data in alphabetical order according to the names of your rfMRI data.

-3. **variable of interest file:** One column.
+3. **variable of interest file:** One or multiple columns.
 The file format should be either a ".txt" file or a ".npy" file, with each row representing a subject and column representing a variable.
+The number of rows should be the same as the number of subjects, the order should be also in alphabetical order according to the names of your rfMRI data.
+(Note: we only support binary and continuous phenotypes, e.g. for case-control study, the labels of two groups are 0 and 1).

 4. **covariates file:** Multiple columns.
 The file format should be either a ".txt" file or a ".npy" file, with each row representing a subject and each column representing a variable.
+(Note: you can only include binary and continuous variables here, categorical variable should be transformed to dummy variables (multiple columns of 0 and 1)).

 5. **mask_file:** a binary mask (.nii.gz or .nii format) of your fMRI data.

-6. **CDT:** cluster defining threshold (z-value), usually >=5.
+6. **CDT:** cluster defining threshold (z-value), usually >=5 to meet the assumption of RFT.

 7. **Memory limit:** the maxmum memory to use per CPU (in GB).